oniichan-maulik/golang/README.md

 # golang
-It is my contribution for golang.
+It is my learning joruney for golang.